 2. Gentle Massage

-If your breast are not too painful to touch try massaging in gentle circular motions around the breast before feeding.
-The best technique id to start at the top of the breast and work your way down to the nipple, pushing the breast tissue into the chest wall.
+If your breasts are not too painful to touch try massaging in gentle circular motions around the breast before feeding.
+The best technique is to start at the top of the breast and work your way down to the nipple, pushing the breast tissue into the chest wall.
 This stimulates your let down reflex and is best combined with using heat, as suggested above.

 3. Empty Breasts

 If baby has fed until they are full and you still feel your breasts are not soft you should need to manually remove the milk.
 Use a breast pump or learn to hand express, removing only enough milk to soften the breast and no more.

 For painful and swollen breasts using a cold compress can help provide relief.
 Place the compress on for around 10-30 minutes in-between feeds.
 Its best to use heat just before a feed as the cold can inhibit your let down.

 5. Supportive Bra

 If you wear a bra it’s important to make sure it’s well fitting and not tight or pinching.
 An ill-fitting bra can lead to mastitis or blocked ducts.
 We recommend using a specialist breastfeeding bra which can accommodate to engorgement.
 A soft sleep bra without seam or clasps is recommended at night when engorgement occur more often due to longer periods between feeds.

 6. Pain Relief

 If the pain in frequent and you are unable to cope, speak to your doctor about prescribing some mild pain relief.
 Certain types of pain relief may reduce the swelling, it’s important to ensure any medication your take is compatible with breastfeeding and any other medication you are taking.